 Decisions by politicians and officials can have an impact on a company’s operations, the reputation of its director or the ambitions of an association.
-That’s why it’s important for you to influence those decisions.
-To do so, you need to follow a proactive, systematic approach to public affairs and lobbying, focused on the interests of your company, association, NGO or government agency.
-Nowadays the different tiers of government are more interconnected than ever before.
-So it’s also important to know whether you should target your government relations efforts on The Hague, Brussels, or a particular municipality or province, or even several levels at the same time.
+That is why you want to contribute to the development of policy.
+You do this with a proactive and systematic public affairs and lobbying approach.
+Investing in public affairs is instrumental in achieving your policy objectives, and is therefore in the interest of your company, sector association, NGO or government organisation.
+The interconnectedness between governmental levels is stronger than ever, which is why it is important to know where you need to be in The Hague, Brussels, the municipality or province.
+Or even to be active at several levels of government at the same time.

-Public affairs and lobbying are part of your overall operations
+Public affairs and lobbying are part of overall business operations

-Investing in public affairs, lobbying and government relations support has become a permanent feature of an organisation’s overall operations in the Netherlands.
-Officials, companies and civilians all want to manage their relations with politicians and stakeholders.
+Investing in public affairs and managing (government) relations has become a permanent feature of an organisation’s overall operations in the Netherlands.
+Administrators, companies and social organisations and NGOs are more intrinsically motivated than ever to manage their relationships with politicians and stakeholders.

-When lobbying for political interests, the laws of economics apply: an organisation will always aim to secure a stronger position than its competitors.
-This means that lobbyists also compete with one another for influence.
-Not only companies, but also civil-society organisations invest in government relations in The Hague.
+When lobbying for political interests, the law of economics apply: an organisation will always aim to secure a stronger position than its competitors.
+This means that interest groups also compete with one another for influence or the attention of policymakers.
+Not only companies, but also civil-society organisations invest in public affairs and their profile in The Hague and/or Brussels.
 Over the past decade there has been a strong and visible trend towards government agencies in the Netherlands employing their own lobbyists.
-For instance, Dutch municipalities and provinces are becoming better equipped at systematically and effectively influencing other government bodies.
+Many municipalities and provinces are thus becoming proficient at influencing their fellow authorities in a targeted and systematic manner.